-Effective Regulatory Enforcement Score: 8 The government is fairly effective in enforcing regulations.
+Effective Regulatory Enforcement Score: 8 Public administration in Denmark features a number of checks and balances to ensure compliance with rules and regulations.
 It is difficult for the government to favor specific interest groups, and any such effort would most likely be noticed by the media and thus potentially exploited by the opposition in the parliament.